Eze is a ‘talented’ versatile player – Crystal Palace manager Hodgson | Goal.com

 He made more than 100 appearances for Queens Park Rangers, scoring a number of breath-taking goals to earn a move to the Premier League side.

-Eze is eligible to represent the Nigeria national team despite having featured for England U-20 and U21 sides.
+Eze is eligible to represent the Nigeria national team despite having featured for England's U-20 and U21 sides.

 The midfielder recently confirmed to Super Eagles coach Gernot Rohr that he is still thinking about the choice to make.